DNL-Z/docs-cheat-sheet/Node-js/Node-js.md

   nvm use v<version>
 ```

-## Use specific version by default
+## Use a specific version by default

 ```bash
   nvm alias default <version>